zhiwei2017/crawlinsta/README.rst

     * username2 (str): username of the person B.

 Output:
-    * friendship_status (dict): relationship between the two users, including whether person A is following person B and whether person B is following person A.
+    * friendship_status (dict): relationship between the two users, including whether person A is following person B and whether person B is following person A. "following" indicates if person A is following person B, and "followed_by" indicates if person A is followed by person B.

 **Example**: